Recovering the homology of immersed manifolds: Reach of an immersed manifold

+According to the self-transversality hypothesis and the compactness of $\CC_0$, we have $\Theta > 0$.
+These constants are represented in Figure \ref{fig:quantities}.

-Since $\mathcal{C}_0$ consists of isolated points of $\mathcal{D}_0$, the set $\mathcal{D}_0 \setminus \mathcal{C}_0$ is closed, hence the previous infimum is attained.
-Therefore, $\Delta > 0$. \medbreak In order to bound the measure $\mu_0\left(\lambda_0^t\right)$, we first prove that the sublevel set $\lambda_0^t$ is included in a thickening of $\mathcal{C}_0$ (Lemma \ref{lem:quantif_normal_reach}).
-By bounding the measure of this thickening, we obtain the main result of this subsection (Proposition \ref{prop:quantif_normal_reach}).
-We start by a lemma which describes the situation around self-intersection points of $\MMo$.
+In order to bound the measure $\mu_0\left(\lambda_0^t\right)$, we will prove that the sublevel set $\lambda_0^t$ is included in a thickening of $\NNo$.
+By bounding the measure of this thickening, we will obtain the main result (Proposition \ref{prop:quantif_normal_reach}).
+We start with a lemma which describes the situation around self-intersection points of $\MMo$.